hanzz2007/interview/README.rst

 	A tree can be folded if left and right subtrees of the tree are structure wise mirror image of each other.
 An empty tree is considered as foldable.
 27：
 	用O(n)的算法，实现对一组无序的字母进行从小到大排序(区分大小写)，相同的字母，小写在大写前

+28:
+	Given an array of integers, find the first repeating element in it.
+We need to find the element that occurs more than once and whose index of first occurrence is smallest.

+	Examples:

+	Input:  arr[] = {10, 5, 3, 4, 3, 5, 6}
+	Output: 5 [5 is the first element that repeats]

+	Input:  arr[] = {6, 10, 5, 4, 9, 120, 4, 6, 10}
+	Output: 6 [6 is the first element that repeats]

+29:
+	Given an array of n distinct integers sorted in ascending order, write a function that returns a Fixed Point in the array, if there is any Fixed Point present in array, else returns -1.
+Fixed Point in an array is an index i such that arr[i] is equal to i.
+Note that integers in array can be negative.
+	Examples:
+	Input: arr[] = {-10, -5, 0, 3, 7}
+	Output: 3  // arr[3] == 3

+	Input: arr[] = {0, 2, 5, 8, 17}
+	Output: 0  // arr[0] == 0

+	Input: arr[] = {-10, -5, 3, 4, 7, 9}
+	Output: -1  // No Fixed Point

+30:
+	Given an array, print the Next Greater Element (NGE) for every element.
+	The Next greater Element for an element x is the first greater element on the right side of x in array.
+Elements for which no greater element exist, consider next greater element as -1.